tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/consensus.md

 The **CAP Theorem**, also known as *Brewer's theorem* after Eric Brewer, states that in a distributed system you can at most pick two out of the following three:

-* **Consistency:** each node sees the same data all the time;
+* **Consistency:** each node sees the same data all the time.
-* **Availability:** data is always available, so any data request is answered with a response;
+* **Availability:** data is always available, so any data request is answered with a response.
 * **Partition tolerance:** the distributive system is always operational, even when a subset of nodes fails to operate.

 When for example partition tolerance is given, you have to decide whether you want to promote consistency or availability.
 When choosing availability over consistency when partition is given (the distributed system is operational and requests receive a response), data could be out of date and the response could thus include outdated data.
 Choosing consistency over availability when partition is given (the distributed system is operational and data is up to date) could lead to the system failing to be available for the network's participants.

 Blockchain aims for perfect availability and reaches eventual consistency by making partitions (unintentional forks) economically uninteresting.
-Partition is a necessity in distributed networks, thus only the trade-off between consistency and availability needs to be considered when designing a network.

-**Partition tolerance** becomes a given as blockchains are decentralized and therefore, operational even when several nodes are no longer operational; blockchains have partition tolerance because of their decentralized nature.
+Partition is a necessity in distributed networks, thus only the trade-off between consistency and availability needs to be considered when designing a network. **Partition tolerance** becomes a given as blockchains are decentralized and therefore, operational even when several nodes are no longer operational; blockchains have partition tolerance because of their decentralized nature.
 A key difference between a centralized system and a distributed one is that for the distributed *service* to be shut down, an attacker would need to take all its nodes down. **Availability** is essential for blockchains as the state has to be accessible to all nodes.
 Thus, blockchains offer availability as it is part of the foundations of the general architecture.

 A blockchain node could be flooded in the same way, thereby forcing it off the network.
 A key difference between a centralized system and a distributed one is that for the distributed *service* to be shut down, an attacker would need to take all its nodes down.
 This is how blockchain ensures partition tolerance.